 University of Minnesota, B.A., 2003, Magna Cum Laude

 - U.S. Court of Appeals 8th Circuit

-Dan Supalla is a member of the firm’s Financial Markets Group and the Appellate Practice Group.
+Dan Supalla is a member of the firm’s Financial Markets and Appellate practice groups.
 He practices principally in the areas of:

 - Securities and financial services litigation